petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-search-blueprints.md

 }
 ```

-For more details see [Blueprints Configuration](./blueprints-configurations.md)
+For more details see [Search Blueprints Configuration Reference](./search-blueprints-configuration-reference.md)

 ## Importing and Exporting Blueprints

 A Blueprint is a JSON object.
 Export the JSON of a Blueprint from one environment and import it into the other.
 This can be useful when bringing the Blueprint from a staging and testing environment to production.

 To export the Blueprint JSON,

 1. Open the Blueprints application from the Global Menu &rarr; Applications &rarr; Blueprints (in the Search Experiences section).